qinbill/IncNgTrie/README.md

 Version: 0.0.1.0_PROD
 ```

 To run the test, you need query file and data file. both file are text files that contains strings per line. the current version is not optimized for strings too long.
-For best performance, please keep the string length within 15 chracters.
+For best performance, please keep the string length within 15 characters.

-An exmample:
+A simple example:
 ```
 $ ./searcher -t 3 -a fastss -d data_file.txt -c map < inputfile.txt